eciggaar/cnt-workshop/openshift/1-Prereqs.md

    This should display a whole list of projects/namespaces that you could access on OpenShift.

-## 4. Set up the Shell environment for use with the Cloud Native Toolkit
+## 4. Set up the Cloud Shell environment for use with the Cloud Native Toolkit

 1. Set up the shell environment by running: